-- Jesses At least one pair of Alymeri jesses or similar type constructed of pliable, high-quality leather or suitable synthetic material to be used when any raptor is flown free.
+- a.
+Jesses At least one (1) pair of Alymeri jesses or similar type constructed of pliable, high-quality leather or suitable synthetic material to be used when any raptor is flown free.
 (Traditional 1-piece jesses may be used on raptors when not being flown.
-Slit less hunting jesses, or no jesses, are recommended for use on all raptors being flown free.) - 2.
-A supply of leather and grommets along with grommet setters, a leather punch and cutting tools. - 3.
-Bells appropriate for the raptor. - 4.
-Leashes and swivels At least 1 flexible, weather-resistant leash and strong swivel of acceptable falconry design. - 5.
-Bath container At least 1 suitable container; 2 to 6 inches deep and wider than the length of the raptor for drinking and bathing for each raptor. - 6.
-Outdoor perches At least one weathering area perch of an acceptable design shall be provided for each raptor. - 7.
-Weighing device A reliable scale or balance suitable for weighing the raptor(s) held, and graduated to increments of not more than 1/2 ounce (14 grams) and containing either a solid perch or artificial turf covering.
+Slitless hunting jesses, or no jesses, are recommended for use on all raptors being flown free.) - b.
+A supply of leather and grommets along with grommet setters, a leather punch and cutting tools. - c.
+Bells appropriate for the raptor. - d.
+Leashes and swivels At least one (1) flexible, weather-resistant leash and strong swivel of acceptable falconry design.

-- 8. Leather glove or gauntlet at least one of suitable size. - 9.
-Hood suitable for the species to be possessed. - 10.
-Lure - D. Enclosure for Transportation At all times a raptor shall be transported in a manner which protects it.
-Other than when transporting a raptor directly from when it was taken to the falconer's mews, an enclosure that provides protection from extreme temperatures and excessive disturbance, and is equipped with one perch is required.
-The enclosure shall be at least 3" taller than the height of the raptor while perched, shall allow for easy entry and removal to minimize stress, and shall have adequate ventilation.
+- e.
+Bath container At least one (1) suitable container; two to six inches (2" to 6") deep and wider than the length of the raptor for drinking and bathing for each raptor. - f.
+Outdoor perches At least one (1) weathering area perch of an acceptable design shall be provided for each raptor. - g.
+Weighing device A reliable scale or balance suitable for weighing the raptor(s) held, and graduated to increments of not more than one half (1/2) ounce (14 grams) and containing either a solid perch or artificial turf covering. - h.
+Leather glove or gauntlet at least one (1) of suitable size. - i.
+Hood suitable for the species to be possessed. - j.
+Lure - 3.
+Enclosure for Transportation At all times a raptor shall be transported in a manner which protects it.
+Other than when transporting a raptor directly from when it was taken to the falconer's mews, an enclosure that provides protection from extreme temperatures and excessive disturbance, and is equipped with one (1) perch is required.
+The enclosure shall be at least three inches (3") taller than the height of the raptor while perched, shall allow for easy entry and removal to minimize stress, and shall have adequate ventilation.